JohannesMP/com.johannesmp.blog/_posts/2015-09-01-installing-clang-on-windows-pt1.md

     clang++ main.cpp -o main.exe -std=c++14

 and it would result in a working 64 bit windows executable.

-- Be able to compile c++14 code
-- Be able to compile code as either 32 bit or 64 bit.

 It should also be noted that at this point my focus is less about performance, efficiency, or what linker clang is using under the hood.
 The main focus would be ease of use.